island-is/island.is/libs/api/domains/air-discount-scheme/README.md

-# Air Discount Scheme Api
+# Air Discount Scheme API

-This service utilizes the AirDiscountSchemeApi
+This service utilizes the `AirDiscountSchemeApi`.

-# How to use
+## How to use

 Initialize the project with:
 `yarn nx run api-domains-air-discount-scheme:dev-init`